dodie/unreal-coop-shooter-game/readme.md

 # Coop Shooter based on Unreal Engine

 Play in single or multiplayer, survive as many waves as you can in this third person shooter game.
-Each round more and more enemies spawn.
+In each round more and more enemies are coming.
-If there is at least one player standing fallen players are revived before each new round.
+If there is at least one player standing fallen players are revived before each new round starts.

 ![Game](https://raw.githubusercontent.com/dodie/unreal-coop-shooter-game/main/screenshot.png "Game")